Table Of Contents

 Understanding Your AWS Costs

-Above, we explored what AWS Auto Scaling is and how works with AWS Elastic Load Balancing.
+Above, we explored what AWS auto scaling is and how it works with AWS Elastic Load Balancing.
 Understanding how services like these work and integrating them into your organization can help you optimize costs and save time.

 Being able to make informed cost and engineering decisions like this, though, first start by having complete visibility into your cloud spend.
 This is where a cloud cost intelligence platform, like CloudZero, can help.